unfoldadmin/django-unfold/docs/components/cohort.md

 {% endcomponent %}
 ```

-If you don't want to use `component_class` parameter, you can prepare `data` in the dashboard callback function and use it like this:
+Alternatively, if you prefer not to use the `component_class` parameter, you can prepare the `data` directly in your dashboard callback function and pass it to the component like this:

 ```html
 {% load unfold %}